-- The Year 6 teachers and teaching assistants work with children who are anxious about the move. - · This provides them with the opportunity to discuss any concerns they may have - Information exchange between the previous school prior to the pupil joining - All pupils attend a Transition session, which depends on the high school they are joining - Additional visits are also arranged for pupils who need extra time in their new class or school - Secondary school staff visit pupils prior to them joining their new school - The SENCO at Alexandra Junior School is in discussion with SENCO s from the secondary schools to pass on information regarding SEND pupils
+- The Year 6 teachers and teaching assistants work with children who are anxious about the move. - This provides them with the opportunity to discuss any concerns they may have - Information exchange between the previous school prior to the pupil joining - All pupils attend a Transition session, which depends on the high school they are joining - Additional visits are also arranged for pupils who need extra time in their new class or school or to begin to make relationships with new staff. - Secondary school staff visit pupils prior to them joining their new school - The SENCO and Assistant SENCO at Alexandra Junior School are in discussion with SENCO s from the secondary schools to pass on information regarding SEND pupils